d3x0r/JSOX/README.md

 ## Changelog
+- 1.1.119
+    - missed the toFullYear -> toUTCFullYear of the date.
 - 1.1.118
     - treat \u00A0 the same as a ' ' (space).
 Visually they are the same, so in the interst of being human readable, it would make sense the machine should read it the same way.
     - fix failure to encode millisecond into timestamp.